COMPUTER LABORATORY - 2024/5

 Module aims

-• Introduce students to presentation design and delivery that make effective use of popular digital technologies
+- Introduce students to web based presentation design and delivery that make effective use of popular digital technologies

-• Introduce students to HTML and web page development through the GitHub environment
+- Introduce students to web page design and development using HTML, CSS and JavaScript through the GitHub environment

 Learning outcomes